hanassser/my_blog/data/blog/learn-recently.md

 ## Think About Language

+Recently I've been re-read the book _Thinking in Java_.
+I also started to read the documentation of Spring Framework and Java 17 very carefully.
-I got a striking feeling that I've been missing some crucial understanding.
+And I got a striking feeling that I've been missing some crucial understanding.
 Yes, here it comes.
 About programming language, think about it.
 It's a **language**, and language is used for communicating.
 In order to use it, I have to know what this language provide, that is to say, know clearly about language's syntax and its API.